TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

   every computed slot it overlaps, even partially.
 Two intervals overlap when their intersection is not empty (see §3.2.3).
 - A computed slot is considered unavailable when its `remaining_capacity = 0`,
-  i.e. all units are covered by at least one overlapping booking in status `new`, `validated`, or `confirmed`.
+  i.e. all units are covered by at least one overlapping booking regardless of of their status.
 - When a member books multiple consecutive slots (`slot_count > 1`), all slots in the range must be available before the booking is created.
 - Slots outside the resource's `booking_horizon_days` window are never surfaced to